 LC That reminds me, I wanted to ask about production processes for your large scale sculptures.
 Are you working with fabricators?
 What does that process look like?

 MQ I work with fabricators.
 I’m originally a painter, so I only dealt with two dimensional things, including animation.
 But I’ve always had this longing and kind of fascination with three dimensional things, even though I can’t make them.
 I am so bad at making sculptures.
 I just don’t understand how to deal with size and things like that.
 So then 3D modeling came along and gave me a lot of wiggle room.
 So now I can make a 3D model on the computer, I can print, and then I send the model to a fabricator.
 This technology freed me from my handicap, which is not being able to make 3-dimensional objects, and now it’s sort of all i do!

 LC What are you reading or looking at currently?
 Is that informing what you’re working on?

-LC Wow, you have a whole party with you all the time!
+LC A whole party with you all the time!

-LC That’s cool, I’m looking forward to that.
-It seems that ghosts can go either direction: they can be scary, horrific.
+LC It seems that ghosts can go either direction: they can be scary, horrific.
 The movie The Grudge, I think is based in Tokyo, right?
 That’s a terrible house ghost.

 MQ …The Ring!

 LC The Ring!
-Yeah so it can be that direction or it can also be like, I don’t know maybe people are more at peace with it, if it’s their ancestors-that kind of way of thinking.
+It can go in that direction or maybe people are more at peace with it, if it’s their ancestors – that way of thinking.
 It also can be this mourning, and the sadness.
-So you’ve touched on another way to bring all of your threads back together.
+Another way to bring all of your threads back together.